harsha-simhadri/big-ann-benchmarks/t3/NL.md

 |optanne_graphann_2  |Intel   |Intel Optane  |inprog |        -|        -|       -|        -|             -|                            -|                          -|
 |vector_t3           |Vector Inst|NVidia GPU|final  |        -|        -|       -|     *NQ*|          *NQ*|                         *NQ*|                       *NQ*|

-* Rankings are subject to change until all submissions are finalized in Nov/Dec 2021.
 * Abbreviations used in chart:
   * *org* = submitted by challenge organizer, so subject to competition restrictions
   * *final* = final submission